h5wasm/h5wasm-worker/README.md

 A package that loads the [h5wasm](https://github.com/usnistgov/h5wasm) library in a Web Worker, and provides an async API for reading HDF5 files through that Worker.

-Usage of the [Emscripten WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs) virtual filesystem in the Worker enables read/write access to local files selected by the user, without first reading the entire contents to memory.
+Usage of the [Emscripten WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs) virtual filesystem in the Worker enables random read access to local files selected by the user, without first reading the entire contents to memory.

 ## Note that this library is not yet released, and the API is expected to change